 Mayor Shannon Thomason and Howard County Emergency Management

-Monday morning, a group of approximately 30 people came together for a peaceful gathering in downtown Big Spring to show their support for reopening local small businesses.
+Monday morning, a group of approximately 30 people came together for a peaceful gathering in downtown Big Spring at the Heart of the City Pavillion to show their support for reopening local small businesses.

 During the event, speakers Daniele Owens and local business owner Edward Roach spoke out about their frustrations that not all businesses were allowed to reopen at this time.
 During her speech, Owens stated that she believed that it was unconstitutional for the government to close private businesses.
 She and Roach emphasized that they believed that all businesses were essential businesses, and urged local businesses to reopen their doors so employees could get back to work and provide for their families.